 ABOUT THE WAY IN WHICH WE PROVIDE COPPER AND ZINC

-In REVERDY feeds the trace elements copper and zinc are provided in « hydroxide » form.
 These two elements are carried within a crystalline matrix structure, which confers reliable stability.
-In this way the copper and the zinc are not in a free state as is the case when they are found in sulphate form (the traditional way of supplying these elements).
-Therefore unable to carry out their pro-oxidant effect within the feed, the “hydroxide” forms allow optimum vitamin preservation.
+In this way, the copper and the zinc are not in a free state as it is the case when they are found in sulphate form (the traditional way of supplying these elements).
+Therefore, unable to carry out their pro-oxidant effect within the feed, the “hydroxide” forms allow optimum vitamin preservation.

 - Blood levels (plasma) of these two elements are increased on average by 15 to 20 % comparison to sulphate forms.